Bangladesh shocked by rise in sex crimes, child rape | The China Post

 Even schools appear not entirely safe for children.
 A religious school’s head teacher was arrested last week for allegedly raping two girls and sexually molesting another six children under his care.

-This came days after police arrested another madrassa head for allegedly raping a child in Fatulla, and two high school teachers in the central industrial town of Narayanganj for allegedly raping 20 students.
+This came days after police arrested another madrassa head for reportedly raping a child in Fatulla, and two high school teachers in the central industrial town of Narayanganj for reportedly raping 20 students.

 Read more: Bangladesh’s mainstream pupils more radical than Islamic school graduates